1975 Pacific hurricane season: Season summary

 The season began with the formation of Tropical Depression One on June 2 and ended with the extratropical transition of Tropical Storm Priscilla on November 7.
 No named systems formed in May, two in June, four in July, six in August, three in September, one in October, and one in November.
 The total length of the season, from the formation of the first depression to the dissipation of the last, was 158 days.

-In the eastern Pacific proper (east of 140°W), sixteen tropical storms and eight hurricanes formed.
+In the eastern Pacific (east of 140°W), sixteen tropical storms and eight hurricanes formed.
 Four of the hurricanes became major hurricanes by reaching Category 3 or higher on the Saffir-Simpson Hurricane Scale.
 These numbers are close to the long-term averages of fifteen tropical storms, nine hurricanes, and four major hurricanes.
 There were also four unnamed tropical depressions.
-The only system to enter or form in the central Pacific (between 140°W and the international dateline) was an unusual high-latitude hurricane.
+The only system to enter or form in the central Pacific (between 140°W and the international dateline) was an unusual high-latitude hurricane (north of 30°N), which went unnamed.
+This was the first occurrence on record of a mid-Pacific upper tropospheric low developing into a tropical cyclone, and the first hurricane on record within the central Pacific north of Hawaii.

 The only systems to make landfall this year were Tropical Storm Eleanor and Hurricane Olivia.
-Besides these two systems, Hurricane Agatha caused the sinking of a ship carrying millions of dollars worth of cargo.
+Besides these two systems, Hurricane Agatha caused the sinking of a ship carrying millions of dollars' worth of cargo.
 Tropical Storm Eleanor caused no serious impact.

 The most devastating storm of the season was Hurricane Olivia.
 A late-season major hurricane, Olivia came ashore near Mazatlán.
 The storm killed 30 people, left around 30,000 people homeless, and caused 20 million dollars (1975 USD) in damage.